 This post may contain affiliate links, and you can read our disclosure information here–

-Best Fish or Seafood to Use in a Mexican Fish Stew
+Best Fish for Mexican Fish Stew

 I live in Minnesota and happen to have a friend that does a lot of ice fishing, so it was easy to get my hands on some fresh white fish the first time I made this.
-Any kind of white fish is great to use, with cod or red snapper being some classics.

 I added some small scallops and some frozen mussels to the fish and the result was a mixtures of textures and tastes that made it feel like fancy restaurant food.